• Skip to primary navigation

 Are these muffins dairy-free?

 Yes, these muffins are dairy-free!!
-I know how difficult it can be cooking if there are allergies or food aversions in the home.
+I know how difficult it can be to cook if there are allergies or food aversions in the home.
 These gluten free muffins are just as amazing without dairy as they are with!

 Are these muffins nut-free?